 - The State of Illinois offers an income tax deduction of up to $10,000 ($20,000 if filing jointly) for contributions to Bright Directions.
 The Illinois Administrative Code provides that in the case of a rollover from a non-Illinois qualified tuition program, the amount of the rollover that is treated as a return of the original contribution to the prior qualified tuition program (but not the earnings portion of the rollover) is eligible for the deduction for Illinois individual income tax purposes.

-- The program offers access to 21 quality fund families.
+- The program offers access to over 20 quality fund families.

 - You can invest in Fee Structure A with no front-end load.
 If you previously paid a front-end sales charge, contributions that constitute a qualified rollover distribution from another 529-qualified tuition program or a Coverdell Education Savings Account may be made to accounts under Fee Structure A without the imposition of an initial sales charge.
 This initial sales charge waiver is only available through certain broker-dealers.
 Check with your financial advisor to see if you are eligible before initiating a rollover.